Sharpening Part 2 – The Journey

 This is the most important part of this article.

-When you are cutting a mortise with your chisel, make it a habit to occasionally jab its cutting edge into the oil pot, and even wipe the sides and ura (flat) on the wick to lubricate the blade.
+When you are cutting a mortise with your chisel, make it a habit to occasionally jab its cutting edge into your oil pot’s wick, and even wipe the sides and ura (flat) on the wick to lubricate the blade.
 You will be pleasantly surprised to find that this bit of oil will make your chisel work not only go faster, but more precisely and with cleaner results.
-The oil will not weaken glue bonds, so long as it does not contain silicon, I promise.
+Don’t worry, mon ami, the oil will not weaken glue bonds, so long as it doesn’t contain silicon, I promise.

-Likewise, when using a handplane, occasionally swipe its sole over your oil pot’s wick.
+Likewise, when using a handplane, occasionally swipe its sole over your oil pot’s wick, or rub the wick over the plane’s sole.
 This little bit of oil will greatly reduce friction, reduce wear on your planes’ soles, and give you more control.
 But, if you value your public dignity, be forewarned that the first few cuts you make after doing this will make you grin like a lunatic! (ツ)

 The same benefits of reduced friction and increased precision can be found in the case of handsaws too, although the difference may not be as noticeable.